igully/DOS/README.md

          counterpart.
 Its syntax is quite cumbersome for average users to comprehend.
-So, much like the FASTOPEN external command in DR-DOS, this particular implementation of COLOUR helps to clarify its functionality and proper usage.(For Enhanced DR-DOS only).
+So, much like the FASTOPEN external command in DR-DOS, this particular implementation of COLOUR helps to clarify its functionality and proper usage (For Enhanced DR-DOS only).

 FASTOPEN - This particular implementation of FASTOPEN helps to clarify its
            functionality and proper usage.
 It is even smaller in size than its